Data for Better Health®

 The Data for Better Health initiative, powered by AHIMA®, will provide tools, resources, and education to support a better understanding of the importance of SDOH data and how it can be used to improve health and healthcare outcomes.

-Data for Better Health graphic
+Data for Better Health Clinician Resource Guide

 About Data for Better Health